Mitch Larkin

-Mitchell James Larkin (born 9 July 1993) is an Australian competitive swimmer who specialises in backstroke events.
-He currently represents the Cali Condors which is part of the International Swimming League.
+Mitchell James Larkin (born 9 July 1993) is an Australian former competitive swimmer who specialises in backstroke events.
+He represented the Cali Condors as part of the International Swimming League.
 Larkin competed for Australia at the 2012 Summer Olympics, 2016 Summer Olympics and the 2020 Summer Olympics.

 Career

 2014

 Larkin won a gold medal in the 200 meter backstroke and a silver medal in both the 50 meter and 100 meter backstroke at the 2014 Commonwealth Games in Glasgow, Scotland.

 2015

 He won two gold in the 100 meter and 200 meter backstroke at the 2015 World Aquatics Championships in Kazan, Russia.

 His personal best in long course events are 52.11 for the 100 meter backstroke and 1:53.17 for the 200 meter backstroke, both set at the Dubai world cup in November 2015.

 In November 2015, Larkin broke the short course world record in the 200 meter backstroke, lowering it to 1:45.63.